How to sell your house

 If you need help figuring out which issues to focus on, your agent can help with that.
 But generally, start with anything relating to your roof or electrical, plumbing and HVAC systems.

-5. Stage your house and get it ready for potential buyers
+5. Stage your house

 Once any repairs have been made, now’s the time to stage your home.
 Again, start by decluttering your belongings.
-Then give the place a good, deep clean:
+Then give the place a good, deep clean.

 - Give every surface in your home a good scrub.
 And make sure to shine them all up again for each showing.